 How to Get There

-If you wish to enter from the Bajana range, the railway station at Viramgam is more convenient albeit still a distance away.
+If you wish to enter from Bajana, the railway station at Viramgam is more convenient albeit still a distance away.
 The same trains stop there.

-Travel time to Dhrandgadhra by road from Ahmedabad is around two hours.
+Travel time to Dhrangadhra by road from Ahmedabad is 2-3 hours.
 If you're heading to Bajana and surroundings, it's about the same.
-However, Dhrandgadhra is more readily accessible by public transport, as it's situated on the Ahmedabad-Kutch National Highway.
+However, Dhrangadhra is more readily accessible by public transport, as it's situated on the Ahmedabad-Kutch National Highway.
 All buses from Ahmedabad to Kutch stop there.

 When to Visit

 Temperature-wise, the weather is coolest from December to March, which is the peak winter season.
-From April onwards, the summer heat starts building and gets quite unbearable, so visiting isn't advisable then.
-For the best chances of seeing wildlife, go on an early morning safari.
-Afternoon safaris are also possible.
+From April onward, the summer heat starts building and gets quite unbearable, so visiting isn't advisable then.

-Entry into the sanctuary is charged per vehicle of up to five people.
+The permit fee is charged per vehicle of up to six people.
 During the week, from Monday to Friday, the rate is 600 rupees for Indians and 2,600 rupees for foreigners.
 It increases by 25% on Saturdays and Sundays, and 50% on holidays including Diwali, Navratri, Holi, Christmas, and New Year's Day.
-It's necessary for a sanctuary guide to accompany visitors on safaris.
-Expect to pay around 200 rupees for that.
-There's also a camera charge of 200 rupees for Indians and 1,200 rupees for foreigners.
+It's necessary for a naturalist guide to accompany visitors on safaris.
+Expect to pay around 300 rupees for that.
+There's also a camera charge of 200 rupees for Indians and an expensive 1,200 rupees for foreigners.

 Where to Stay

-At Dhrangadhra, if you want inexpensive but comfortable accommodations, don't pass up the opportunity to stay at the home of wildlife photographer and guide, Devjibhai Dhamecha, and go on one of his exclusive safaris.
+At Dhrangadhra, don't pass up the opportunity to stay at the home of wildlife photographer and guide Devjibhai Dhamecha, and go on one of his exclusive safaris.
 He also offers stays in traditional kooba huts, as well as camping, on the edge of the Little Rann at Eco Tour Camp.
+Facilities are basic though.

-Near Dasada, Rann Riders (read reviews) is very popular.
-It's an ethnically designed eco-resort, set amidst wetlands and agricultural fields.
+Near Dasada, Rann Riders (read reviews) is really popular although pricey.
+It's an ethnically designed eco-resort, set amid wetlands and agricultural fields.
 All kinds of safaris are offered including horse, camel and jeep safaris.
 The resort also has a focus on sustainable tourism.
 It provides a place for local artisans, such as weavers, to sell their handicrafts and operates excursions to nearby villages.

 Desert Coursers resort at Zainabad also accommodates guests in eco-friendly cottages by a lake.
 It's run by Dhanraj Malek, a scion of the royal family of Zainabad.
 Dhanraj is a passionate birder and knows the area, along with the local communities, intimately.
 Prices are reasonable and include room, jeep safari, and meals.
 Luxury camping trips are organized upon request, and you can go into the Little Rann on excursions lasting up to three days.
-The property also attracts birders.